SHT library API. More...

 | [out] | out | Entry output buffer.
 Must be large enough to hold an entry. |

 out.
-Otherwise, false (0) is returned (and the contents of out are unchanged).| _Bool sht_replace | ( | struct sht_ht * | ht, |
+Otherwise, false (0) is returned (and the contents of out are unchanged).| bool sht_replace | ( | struct sht_ht * | ht, |

 | const void * | key, | ||